huy/zipkin-understanding/README.md

     java -jar zipkin-collector-service-1.2.0-SNAPSHOT.jar -f config/collector-dev.scala

-the config file `config/collector-*.scala` specifies span database, for dev it is sqlite
+the config file `config/collector-*.scala` specifies span database, for dev it is sqlite.

+the collector service utilizes thrift frame transport so we need to use it when writting span feeder.

-### zipkin-query
+### zipkin-query-service

 create package distribution for `zipkin-query-service`